Graf3x/ThorsCodex/readme.md

   - **Prime Experience**: Uses asure ai search or elastic/solar or similar tools for searches.
   - **Fallback Experience**: Uses a normal DB search (ie: contains) as an initial, simple fallback.

+  **Known Issues**
+  - Using "word1 word2" will not return that exact phrase.
+This is a current limitation of the searching algo.
+It uses BM25 and that, from my understanding, can not handle multi word phrases.
+I break the words up and tell it to do a "ALL" right now as a work around till the newer search experence is added.
+  - Using "" results in a shorter than expected word list of videos.
+   Non-quoted words hit a summery list of words used in a segment of a video, so it is able to index a few 100 documents instead of a few 1000 and return very quickly.
+When you use a quote and other words you are saying "I want this exact word and other words in my transcript result".
+So i do the searching differently and it takes a significantly more resources.
+To keep this reasonable for the user and the free service, i return less results per search button click.

 ## Getting Started